stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 info.pClearValues = StructureHelper.first(clear, VkClearValue::new, ClearValue::populate);
 ```

 Introducing this functionality should have been easy, however we had a nasty surprise when we introduced the depth-stencil with JNA throwing the infamous `Invalid memory access` error.
 Eventually we realised that `VkClearValue` and `VkClearColorValue` are in fact __unions__ and not structures.
-Presumably the original code with a single clear value only worked by luck because the JNA union defaulted to using the first field, i.e. the `color` and `float32` properties.
+Presumably the original code with a single clear value only worked by luck because the properties for a colour attachment happen to be the first field in each object, i.e. the `color` and `float32` properties.

 Thankfully JNA supports unions out-of-the-box.
 We manually modified the generated code and used the `setType` method of the JNA union class to 'select' the relevant properties.
 As far as we can tell this is the __only__ instance in the whole Vulkan API that uses unions!